Chopper1337/CS-CFG/README.md

 # Launch Options

-`-nojoy -novid -threads [INSERT NUM THREADS] -tickrate 128 -console -high +cl_updaterate 128 -useforcedmparms -noforcemspd -noforcemaccel -r_emulate_gl`
+`-nojoy -novid  -tickrate 128 -console -high +cl_updaterate 128`

-Disables controller, startup videos and any filtering of mouse input.
+Disables controller and startup videos.

 Changes default tick rate to 128, this means matches you host (such as 1v1s) will be 128 tick.

-Emulates OpenGL, provides a framerate boost for most GPUs.

 Sets the game's priority to High priority.

+**Optional extras**:

-**Optional extra**:  `-nogammaramp` will remove any in-game brighness/gamma adjustments.
+`-nogammaramp` Will remove any in-game brighness/gamma adjustments.
 Increases contrast which makes it easier to see players in bright situations but may cause players blend into dark backgrounds.

+`-threads #` Sets the number of CPU threads the game should try use, replace `#` with number of threads.

+`-useforcedmparms -noforcemspd -noforcemaccel` If you really want to be sure there's no mouse acceleration

+`-r_emulate_gl` "Emulates OpenGL on Windows, provides a framerate boost for most GPUs " - Valve

+**What I use**:

+`-freq 190 -nogammaramp -novid`

 # Binds
 **Middle click**: Toggles scroll wheel between B-Hop and weapon switching